-I teach and research geography, environmental studies and international development at Lancaster University UK, from 2017 – after 13 years at the University of Melbourne, Australia (where I still have an affiliation).
+I teach and research geography, environmental studies and international development at University of Melbourne, Australia.
+I was Professor of Political Ecology at Lancaster University UK, from 2017 – 2019.
 Plenty to say about the topics on this WordPress page.
 I have made a modest contribution to understanding land degradation in drylands, village self-help and development efforts in West Africa, adaptation to drought, global political ecology (I edit the Journal of Political Ecology), land tenure debates and mining (East Timor and New Caledonia), and urban bicycle policies/politics.
 I have also moved between social and natural science, and the highs and lows of higher education institutions.*

 My webpage with publications is here.